FortAwesome/angular-fontawesome/README.md

 The library provides convenient usage in your templates but you have to manage the icons separate from your components.
-This means that if someone accidentally removes the icon your component needs your component could break.
+This means that if someone accidentally removes the icon your component which uses it could break.

 `src/app/app.component.html`